The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The decision was taken by over 98% of advisers to exclude tax credits from the services supplied to clients.
 Most advisers have a default clause in their engagement letters along the lines of ‘we do not offer any advice on tax credits’.

-There are over 20 million people in the tax credits system.
-Many of those people will be your clients.
-They will be dealing with their own tax credits claims and may potentially be reporting incorrect income figures and missing out on tax credits.
+Clients who are dealing with their own tax credits claims may potentially be reporting incorrect income figures and missing out on tax credits.
 In addition, you will have possibly carried out planning for your clients to mitigate their income tax liabilities, which could have had an effect on their tax credit entitlement without you realising it.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.